Hector-Ha/Interlock/README.md

 Interlock is a secure fintech MVP that bridges **Plaid** (banking data) and **Dwolla** (payments).
 It's a full-stack monorepo built with **Next.js 16** (Frontend) and **Express 5** (Backend), running on the **Bun** runtime.

-Currently **~60% complete** (Phase 1), it supports basic authentication, bank linking via Plaid, and ACH transfers via Dwolla in a sandbox environment.
+Currently in **Phase 2**, it supports authentication, bank linking, detailed account views, transaction history, and ACH transfers in a sandbox environment.

 ### Quick Start